The Spin Cycle – Watermark Community Church Members Unlikely to Ever Know the Truth Behind Resignations

 Here's how the spin cycle works

 The church had made a some bad personnel & business decisions, and in order to explain this to the congregation, the story went through the ‘spin cycle’, as I call it.
-I watched as the senior pastor delivered this heavily scripted speech to the congregation in such a way as to make them believe that what had happened was actually GOOD and would further the kingdom of God.
+My friend watched as the senior pastor delivered this heavily scripted speech to the congregation in such a way as to make them believe that what had happened was actually GOOD and would further the kingdom of God.
 It was quite brilliant, actually.
 It was also a lie.
 The senior pastor stood on stage, and with a straight face – lied to the congregation about what had actually happened.

 I share this story because I think it’s important for people to take off their rose-colored glasses when it comes to church business – because it IS a business.
 If your church employs 10 or more employees…you are running a business.
 Because many livelihoods depend on the salary that the church is paying them, and when the salaries of the employees make up (on average) 50% of the budget, there is a reason to spin stories to the congregation.
 TO KEEP THE MONEY COMING IN.